Executive Director

 Max Resnik,

-Max is the Director of Network Services for the Documenters Network at City Bureau.
+Max is City Bureau’s Director of Growth for the Documenters Network.
 Based in Brooklyn, NY, Max works with civic and media organizations across the country to equip community members to document and amplify important local information from public meetings.

 Read more about Max and his work.

-Kris is the Network Manager for the Documenters Network.
+Kris is City Bureau’s Director of Network and Learning the Documenters Network.
 In this role, they use their background in nonprofit administration, consulting, project management, and trauma-responsive and healing-centered facilitation to support the network to thrive.
 Based in Philadelphia, Kris grounds their work in co-creating spaces for people and communities to critically think, deeply feel, and self-determine aligned actions.

-Sonam is the Director of Network Success for the Documenters Network.
+Sonam is City Bureau’s Director of Network Success for the Documenters Network.
 Based in her hometown of Atlanta, she leads the development of strategies to support a thriving network of community journalists.
 She has a background in local reporting, archival research, and nonprofit leadership as a cofounder of Canopy Atlanta.

 Read more about Sonam and her work.